secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

     * Fund for the education costs of the surviving children
 * Upon the death of the member, spouse or child, a benefit payment equal to the amount of the Funeral Cover will be made.
 * The sum assured for this benefit is up to R30,000
-* This benefit is 100% contributed and covered by the employer (Remote).
+* This benefit is 100% contributed and covered by Remote.

 ### Disability - Income Continuation Benefit